dunstad/roboserver/readme.md

 # Roboserver

-This program lets you control OpenComputers robots through a simple GUI.
+This project lets you control [OpenComputers](http://ocdoc.cil.li/) robots through a simple GUI.
 No Lua coding necessary!

 ![A robot being controlled by the Roboserver](public/assets/tree.gif)